Alexa Wilding: Early life

-Period with Rossetti
+Period as a model

 Wilding was first seen by Rossetti in 1865, when she was walking one evening along the Strand.
 He was immediately impressed by her beauty.
 She agreed to sit for him the following day for a proposed painting of Aspecta Medusa, but failed to arrive as planned; it is possible that she was put off by the morally dubious reputation of models at that time.
 Weeks went by, and Rossetti had given up the idea of the painting he had in mind.
-So important did he consider the look of this specific model to it, when he spotted her again in the street, he jumped from the cab he was in and persuaded her to be led straight back to his studio.
+So important did he consider the look of this specific model for it that when he spotted her again in the street, he jumped from the cab he was in and persuaded her to be led straight back to his studio.
 He paid her a weekly fee to sit for him exclusively, afraid that other artists might also employ her.
+She also posed for him in Kelmscott Manor where La Ghirlandata was painted.
+Her mixing with other guests there indicates her social ascension as professional models would not normally be invited.
 The two shared a lasting bond; after Rossetti's death in 1882, Wilding, though not particularly financially well off, was said to have travelled to place a wreath on his grave in Birchington-on-Sea.

 In the 1881 census, Alice Wilding, aged 34, was living at 33 Redcliffe Road, Kensington, with her two young children, Charles and Nellie Wilding.
 Charles James Ernest Wilding was born in Hammersmith on 23 June 1876.
 Eleanor Wilding was born on 3 September 1877, also in Hammersmith.
 The identity of their father is not known.
 By this time Alexa held a position as a landlady and property-holder, a considerable achievement for a working-class woman.
 In his letters to Dunn from 1873, Rossetti complains about Wilding's housing situation, since he seems often to have been called upon to lend her money towards it; "Surely A.W. will now get rid of this mad house of hers."

+In the 1860s, Alexa Wilding models for the painter George Price Boyce.

 Death

 The death certificate issued for Wilding records her death on 25 April 1884, aged 37.
-The cause of death was peritonitis for six days and eventual exhaustion; sixteen months earlier she had been diagnosed with a splenic tumor.
+The cause of death was peritonitis for six days and eventual exhaustion; sixteen months earlier she had been diagnosed with a splenic tumour.
 This may be the disease that had previously caused Rossetti to think her ill, and prevented her sometimes from keeping her sittings.

 She is buried in Brompton Cemetery, along with her grandmother, Mary Ann, and niece, Marie.
 While her death certificate states the date of her death as 25 April, her tombstone lists it as 24 April 1884.